amandarizki/Retail-Transaction-Data-Pipeline-Automation/README.md

 3. **Enable the DAG:**

    * Turn on the `milestone3_schedule` DAG.
-     *If you renamed the DAG ID, look for your new DAG name.*
+   * If you renamed the DAG ID, look for your new DAG name.

 4. **Run or wait for schedule:**

    * You can trigger manually or wait for the scheduled execution.

----

 ### MongoDB Connection

-Before running `load.py`, **set your MongoDB URI as an environment variable:**
+Before running `Load.py`, **set your MongoDB URI as an environment variable:**

 **Linux/macOS:**